Lyn Paul website logo. Lyn Paul website banner.

 On 31st August black and white school children attend desegregated classes for the first time in over 200 school districts in the 'deep south' of the USA.

-Jimi Hendrix dies on 18th September, less than a month after his appearance at the second Isle of Wight Festival.
+Jimi Hendrix dies on 18th September, aged 27, less than a month after his appearance at the second Isle of Wight Festival.

 The President of the United Arab Republic (UAR), Colonel Abdel Nasser, dies of a heart attack on 28th September, aged 52.

-Oct Janis Joplin dies of a drug overdose on 4th October.
+Oct Janis Joplin dies of a heroin overdose on 4th October, aged 27.

-On 5th October members of the Quebec Liberation Front kidnap James Cross, the British trade commissioner in Montreal.
+On 5th October members of the Front de libération du Québec (FLQ) kidnap James Cross, the British trade commissioner in Montréal.
 When their ransom demands are rejected, Pierre Leopard, the Quebec Minister of Labour and Immigration, is also kidnapped.

-Alexander Solzhenitsyn is awarded the Nobel Prize for Literature on 8th October.
+Aleksandr Solzhenitsyn is awarded the Nobel Prize for Literature on 8th October for One Day In The Life Of Ivan Denisovich.

 Cambodia is re-named the Khmer Republic on Friday, 9th October.